AleezaMahsood/StudentSathi/README.md

 - Material-UI for the beautiful UI components
 - The open-source community for various tools and libraries used in this project

-## Achievements

-### Gen AI Creathon Hackathon Winner- TECHFEST 2025

-We are proud to announce that Student Sathi was developed as part of the Gen AI Creathon Hackathon, organized by AI Alliance during TECHFEST 2025 at NED University.
-This event was a free-form innovation challenge that encouraged participants to experiment with generative AI technologies to create something creative, useful, or surprising.

-Our team participated in this hackathon and emerged victorious, showcasing the unique capabilities of Student Sathi.
-The application was judged on its novelty, impact, relevance, and feasibility, and it stood out among numerous entries for its innovative approach to assisting students in their career development journey.

-The hackathon allowed us to push the boundaries of generative AI and create a product that not only solves real-world problems but also supports students in a meaningful way.

 ## App Screen Recording
 https://github.com/user-attachments/assets/0c15fe63-66cb-4aca-8430-05d4994ff296